This is the story of my first-ever quilt.

-The final quilt is 25″ x 33″ – sort of…the bottom width might be a bit closer to 24″ due to some reluctance on my part to cut off a section at the bottom during my squaring up process!
-Bit smaller than even a standard size baby quilt – is a baby lap quilt a thing?
+The final quilt is 25″ x 33″ – sort of…the bottom width might be a bit closer to 24″ due to some reluctance on my part to cut off a section at the bottom during my squaring-up process!
+It’s a bit smaller than even a standard-size baby quilt – is a baby lap quilt a thing?

 The result of this was lots of having to pivot and rotate the quilt – not my best idea.

-I like the look I ended up with but I would probably try something simpler if I was going to quilt a whole quilt at once like this.
+I like the look I ended up with, but I would probably try something simpler if I were going to quilt a whole quilt at once like this.

 I ended up alternating from strip to strip between 4 quilting designs.

-One was just lots of straight lines – I really like this one and I also like how it looks on the back.
-I think if it was all over the quilt it would be a bit much though so I think maybe this is one I could try on individual QAYG blocks in future.
+One was just lots of straight lines – I really like this one, and I also like how it looks on the back.
+I think if they were all over the quilt, it would be a bit much, so I think maybe this is one I could try on individual QAYG blocks in the future.

 The next one was a kind of a cog or a zipper kind of a look (see photo).
-Again I like this one but the amount of turning it required was a bit much for this project probably.
+Again, I like this one, but the amount of turning it required was probably a bit much for this project.

-The easiest one was one where I just did two borders or long rectangles along the edge of each strip.
-It’s a less dense quilting effect which would probably make the overall quilt feel softer if I did it all over.
-I wasn’t in love with this technique except for how easy it was but I did like it for contrast with the others.
+The easiest one was when I just did two borders or long rectangles along the edge of each strip.
+It’s a less dense quilting effect, which would probably make the overall quilt feel softer if I did it all over.
+I wasn’t in love with this technique except for how easy it was, but I did like it in contrast with the others.

-So again less dense but ridiculous for the amount of times I had to turn the quilt and push it through the arm.
-I still like how it looks but I wouldn’t recommend it if you aren’t doing a smaller QAYG block.
+So again, it was less dense but ridiculous for the amount of times I had to turn the quilt and push it through the arm.
+I still like how it looks, but I wouldn’t recommend it if you aren’t doing a smaller QAYG block.

 One of the things I was nervous about for my first quilt was putting on the binding.
-I had in my head that it was going to be really difficult for some reason – it wasn’t.
+I had in my head that it would be really difficult, for some reason – it wasn’t.

 P.S.
-I knew right off the bat I wasn’t interesting in hand sewing it so I didn’t even go there!
+I knew right off the bat I wasn’t interested in hand-sewing it, so I didn’t even go there!